nicocouz/LinkedIn-Feed-Cleaner/readme.md

      ```bash
      git clone https://github.com/nicocouz/LinkedIn-Feed-Cleaner.git
      ```
-   - Or download the ZIP [here]([url](https://github.com/nicocouz/LinkedIn-Feed-Cleaner/archive/refs/heads/main.zip)) file and extract it.
+  - Or download the ZIP [here](https://github.com/nicocouz/LinkedIn-Feed-Cleaner/archive/refs/heads/main.zip) and extract it.

 2. **Enable developer mode in Chrome:**
    - Navigate to `chrome://extensions/` in your browser.